sekolade/Frequency-Hopping-Spread-Spectrum-FHSS-Transmitter-and-Receiver/README.md

    - Modulation order (M-FSK)
    - Hop period (Th)
    - Frequency separation (∆f)
-3. Generate the FHSS signal and visualize its spectrogram.
+3. Generate the FHSS signal using the pseudo-random number generator to select hop frequencies.
+4. Visualize the generated signal's spectrogram on the GUI.
-4. Play the generated signal through your PC speakers for transmission.
+5. Play the generated signal through your PC speakers for transmission.

 ### Receiver Setup
 1. Open the `receiver.mlapp` file in MATLAB's App Designer.
 2. Configure recording parameters such as sampling rate and duration.
-3. Record the transmitted signal.
+3. Record the transmitted signal using your PC's microphone.
 4. Visualize the spectrogram of the received signal (both before and after noise reduction).
 5. Decode the received signal to retrieve the transmitted text message.
+Synchronize the receiver using the pilot tone or detect hop frequencies in real-time.

 ---